 Siula Grande virgin East Face climbed by Max Bonniot and Didier Jourdain

-In August 2016 French alpinists Max Bonniot and Didier Jourdain ascended the hitherto unclimbed East Face of Siula Grande in Peru via their new route 'Le bruit des glaçons' (ED / 1400m / 6c WI5).
+In August 2016 French alpinists Max Bonniot and Didier Jourdain ascended the East Pillar and SE Ridge of Siula Grande in Peru via their new route 'Le bruit des glaçons' (ED / 1400m / 6c WI5).

 At the time Simpson and Yates climbed the West Face and made their harrowing descent down the North Ridge, while this summer the talented French alpinists and members of Groupe Militaire de Haute Montagne Max Bonniot and Didier Jourdain targeted the mountain’s East Face.

 With base camp at Laguna Siula, an initial attempt was scuppered due to onset of bad weather.
 On 24 August the Frenchmen finally launched up the East Pillar, climbing this huge buttress that protects the upper reaches of the mountain with two bivouacs.
 Dubbed "Facette Est", this Pillar is certainly no mean task as its summit reaches a highly respectable altitude of 5700m.
 Climbing free up to 6c, they reached the Pillar's highest point and then dropped down the other side via 100m of abseils to "open the doors to the great SE Ridge of Siula Grande."

 The weather forecast predicted an upcoming storm in the next few days and this is why they continued upwards almost immediately, with only a minimal mountain of gear, along the 750m high, 70° ridge.
 The climbing proved laborious and extremely physical and at 23:00 they settled down for their third night on the face in an "ideal bivouac, cut out of a crevasse, perched at 6200m."